Hotel Königshof

 Koenigshof, a Luxury Collection Hotel is a luxury hotel in Munich, Germany opened in 2024.
 It sits on the site of two historic hotels with the same name.
 The first was destroyed in WWII.
 The second was demolished in 2019.

 Location

-The hotel is located in the Munich city district named Ludwigsvorstadt, just few meters west of the historic square named Karlsplatz (Stachus).
+The hotel is located in the Munich city district named Ludwigsvorstadt, just a few meters west of the historic square Karlsplatz (Stachus).
 Originally, a roundabout similar to the east side of the square was planned, yet it was never realized.
-The hotel is situated in the apex of the proposed half-circle across from the Karlstor.
+The hotel is situated at the apex of the proposed half-circle across from the Karlstor.

 History

 Hotel Bellevue (later Hotel Der Königshof) on right, late 19th century.

 The second Hotel Königshof, demolished in 2019.

 First structure - Hotel Bellevue/Hotel Der Königshof - 1866-1944

 In the beginning of the 19th century, the architect Gustav Vorherr received the land on which the hotel is located from King Max I. Joseph for his service regarding the expansion of the city.
 The architect eventually built a private residence in the classical style.
 The house, owned by Baron von Sternbach, served as a meeting place for a group of scholars who were called to Munich by Maximilian I. Joseph (Bavaria).
 The guests included writers such as Paul Heyse, Emanuel Geibel, Friedrich Bodenstedt, as well as the art historian and poet Adolf Friedrich von Schack, court theatre director Francis von Dingelstedt, and Franz von Kobell.
 In 1866, the building with the central location between the city center and the main train station became Hotel Bellevue.
 In 1880, the hotel was significantly remodeled, with the addition of a double-gabled roof and a huge mural on the facade, painted by Claudius Schraudolph the Elder.
 After the beginning of World War I, the hotel was given the more patriotic-sounding name Hotel Der Königshof.
 In 1938, the hotel, which consisted of 200 beds at the time, was taken over by Karl and Anna Geisel.
 Both started as innkeepers at the Oktoberfest Löwenbräu beer tent, and also owned several wine farms.
 During World War II, in 1944, the hotel was destroyed by Allied air raids.